Anti-G8 protesters issue map of London capitalist targets

 Stop G8 said June 11 had been chosen for a “big day of action” in London and it has produced what it describes as a map of “the hiding places of power in the West End.”

-Among the 100 addresses listed are Israeli, Saudi, Qatari and Greek banks, hedge funds and private equity groups, defense companies and energy firms.
+Among the 100 addresses listed are Israeli, Saudi, Qatari and Greek banks, hedge funds and private equity groups, defence companies and energy firms.

 The U.S. embassy, media firms such as Google and Facebook, along with bars and nightclubs the group says are frequented by the rich and powerful are also included.